ecmwf/earthkit-data/docs/guide/sources.rst

       - read data from a stream
     * - :ref:`data-sources-memory`
       - read data from a memory buffer
+    * - :ref:`data-sources-lod`
+      - read data from a list of dictionaries
     * - :ref:`data-sources-multi`
       - read data from multiple sources
     * - :ref:`data-sources-ads`